 When it comes to measuring track width, it’s fairly simple.
 Place your car on a level surface with the handbrake fully engaged.

 Turn the steering wheel so the front wheels point straight.
 Now using the tape, measure the distance between the axle.
 Start by placing one end of the tape on the outside tread of the tire while placing the other end on the inside tread of the opposite tire.

 You can also measure end to end; just make sure to subtract the tread width from your measurement to get the exact wheel track.

-Almost every modification that you make to your car, particularly those involving wheels and suspension can bring about unintended changes in the way your car drives.
+Most car modifications, particularly those involving wheels and suspension, can bring about unintended changes in the way your car drives.
 Being mindful of this will go a long way.